-AFTER SCHOOL COMMITTEE
+AFTER SCHOOL Committee Co-Chairs:

-The fundraising committee oversees all fundraising activities of the PS261 PTA and works together with the administration, teachers and parents to make these efforts more inclusive, effective and fun.
+The fundraising committee oversees all fundraising activities of the PS261 PTA and works together with the administration, teachers, and parents to make these efforts more inclusive, effective, and fun.
 We brainstorm new ideas while making sure existing fundraisers meet the needs and expectations of the school.
-We are hoping to raise money to renovate our library, provide assistant teachers to each grade and to build a STE(A)M Lab.
+The fundraising committee meets monthly for about an hour over Zoom.
+You can be involved on an ongoing basis or help out with a specific fundraising event/goal.

 SOCIAL ACTION COMMITTEE Committee Co-Chairs Nikki Caliste and Suzy Meyers Jackon

 The mission of the Social Action Committee is to:

 - Create structures, organize events and lead the parent community to build relationships across difference so that we can support each other and the school more effectively and model for our children,